Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

-To establish the contradiction two things remains to be verified: first that $\tilde{x}$ is feasible with respect to all constraints, and second that it has a lower cost (or a better tie-break value) than $\bxo_{0}$.
-For the first, $\tilde{x}\in\tilde{\BX}$ because all points of $X$ are in the convex set $\tilde{\BX}$ and $\tilde{x}$ is in their convex hull.
-Moreover,
+To establish the contradiction two things remain to be verified: first that $\tilde{x}$ is feasible with respect to all constraints, and second that it has a lower cost (or a better tie-break value) than $\bxo_{0}$.
+For the first, $\tilde{x}\in\BX$ because all points of $X$ lie in $\BX$ and $\tilde{x}\in \conv\{X\}$.
+Moreover, thanks to \eqref{Equ:ConstrSatisfaction},

-because of \eqref{Equ:ConstrSatisfaction}.
-For the second, take the set from $X_{A}$ and $X_{B}$ which does not contain $\bxo_{0}$; without loss of generality, say this is $X_{A}$.
-By construction all elements of $X_{A}$ have a strictly lower target function value (or at least a better tie-break value) than $\bxo_{0}$.
-By linearity this also holds for points in $\conv(X_{A})$, and so $\tilde{x}\in\conv(X_{A})$ by \eqref{Equ:XInConvHull}. \end{proof}
+For the second, pick the set from $X_{A}$ and $X_{B}$ that does not contain $\bxo_{0}$; without loss of generality, say this is $X_{A}$.
+By construction, all elements of $X_{A}$ have a strictly lower objective function value (or at least a better tie-break value) than $\bxo_{0}$.
+By linearity this also holds for all points in $\conv\{X_{A}\}$, where $\tilde{x}$ lies according to \eqref{Equ:XInConvHull}. \end{proof}